 Above: George’s mother dies in 1931.

-Both Bob Smith and Thomas Smith (known as Ern or Ernie) enlisted in October 1940, joining ‘B’ Company 8th Platoon.
+Both Bob Smith and Thomas Smith (known as Ern, Ernie or Spud)) enlisted in October 1940, joining ‘B’ Company 8th Platoon.

 At the age of 32 years, Ern died of pulmonary tuberculosis and beri beri at Sandakan on 18 December 1944.